rat10/nng/graphSemantics.md

 This proposal favors a specific semantics and provides several different ways to introduce it, but it doesn't make any assumptions about the semantics of an enclosing named graph or even the whole dataset.
 This leaves implementors free to continue to use named graphs in any application-specific way they desire - the status quo of named graphs in RDF remains untouched.

 There are different ways to provide a semantics to graphs:
-- a SPARQL service description can define a semantics for individual named graphs or a default semantics for all named graphs in a dataset
+- defining a semantics for individual named graphs or a default semantics for all named graphs in a dataset via SPARQL service descriptions
-- a graph naming semantics can be defined for the domain and/or range of properties
+- defining a graph naming semantics for the domain and/or range of properties
-- annotating a statement that refers to a graph can clarify with which semantics the reference is used
+- annotating a statement that refers to a graph to clarify with which semantics the reference is used
 - encoding graph names that follow a certain semantics with a .well-known URI scheme.

 As the RDF 1.1 WG hinted at in the above mentioned note, it is possible to describe the semantics employed in the use of named graphs as a default semantics of all named graphs contained in some dataset or on a per case basis, e.g. per individual named graph.
 Our proposal provides such a vocabulary to describe the semantics of named graphs.
 One way these semantics can be described is as being exactly the same as that of nested graphs, aligning the two mechanisms as to make them virtually indistinguishable.